 - the payments made by Parents (whether voluntary contributions or compulsory charges) are only refunded by the School where they are recovered from the supplier(s) of the service, activity, trip or residential visit (e.g. tour operators, airlines, hotels, etc.) and/or under a policy of insurance with appropriate cover; except that - DET/its Schools may, at their discretion, refund some or all of the payments made by Parents (whether voluntary contributions or compulsory charges) from its own funds in cases of severe financial hardship where the decision was taken for unavoidable, unforeseeable, no-fault reasons.
-Such decisions are made by the HT in consultation with the Deputy Chief Financial and Operations Officer to ensure a fair and consistent approach.
+Such decisions are made by the HT in consultation with the Director of Finance to ensure a fair and consistent approach; except that - Schools on some occasions may find it necessary to remove a child from a planned event, prior to that event taking place, because that child now represents a risk to the safe running of the event because of a deterioration in behaviour.
+In this instance, the School seeks to reimburse Parents with the monies paid, but cannot guarantee being able to do so.
+Such decisions are made by the HT in consultation with the Director of Finance to ensure a fair and consistent approach.

 Where DET/its Schools cancel or withdraw the service, activity, trip or residential visit (including where any or all elements of these are cancelled by the supplier(s) of them), DET/its Schools seek to recover payments made by Parents from the supplier(s) of the service, activity, trip or residential visit (e.g. tour operators, airlines, hotels, etc.) and/or under a policy of insurance with appropriate cover.
-All such monies recovered are passed on to Parents in equal proportion up to the total of the payments made by each parent.
+All such monies recovered are passed on to Parents in equal proportion up to the total of the payments made by each Parent.

 DET and its Schools have annual insurance cover with the Risk Protection Arrangement (RPA) for services, activities, trips or residential visits, which usually covers losses that cannot be recovered from suppliers.
-Insurance can be arranged separately for any activities not covered by the policy with RPA, for example, costs related to annual prom events.
+Insurance can be arranged separately for any activities not covered by the RPA policy, for example, costs related to annual prom events.